 Chocolate chip and vanilla bread and butter pudding is just chocolate pudding heaven!
-It’s bread and butter pudding with an indulgent twist and it’s pretty simple to make too!
+It’s an easy bread and butter pudding recipe with an indulgent twist which makes a memorable dessert!

-And finally perfected after nearly a year of trying out various variations!
+This bread and butter chocolate pudding was finally perfected after nearly a year of trying out different variations!

 I suppose I just like challenges!